wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/cloud-services-connect-virtual-machine.md

 To connect virtual machines in a standalone cloud service:

-1. Create the cloud service in the [Azure Management Portal](http://manage.windowsazure.cn).
+1. Create the cloud service in the [Azure classic portal](http://manage.windowsazure.cn).
 Click **New > Compute > Cloud Service > Custom Create**.
 Or, you can create the cloud service for your deployment when you create your first virtual machine.

 2. When you create the virtual machines, choose the name of cloud service created in the previous step.